Guscal/Simple_nuke_network_copy-paste/README.md

 select a user to send the nodes

-and they should be able o hit rl+alt+v` and paste the sended nodes.
+and they should be able o hit `ctrl+alt+v` and paste the sended nodes.

 donoe be happy :)